Case Study: Jackson Hill’s Halloween Community Arts Festival

 Brand Strategy & Community-Building

-Victoria led both the creative and strategic direction of the event, centering cultural relevance, local pride, and family-friendly programming.
-Drawing on her previous work with the Jersey City Mayor’s Office—particularly the 2015 relaunch of the Mary McLeod Bethune Life Center—she envisioned the event as a Halloween celebration deeply rooted in community values.
-The lineup featured live performances from Jersey City-based musicians, along with free family portraits and resource tables offering information on affordable housing and voter education—making the event both festive and meaningful.
-VPM’s marketing strategy prioritized community visibility and organic engagement.
-Leveraging social media through featured performers and local vendors, activating the JCEDC newsletter list, and partnering with the Jersey City Office of Cultural Affairs, VPM ensured organic outreach.
-This hyperlocal approach helped drive strong attendance while reinforcing the event’s accessibility and mission.
+Victoria Velazquez led the creative and strategic vision for the event, prioritizing cultural relevance, local pride, and family engagement.
+Inspired by her past work with the Jersey City Mayor’s Office—including the 2015 relaunch of the Mary McLeod Bethune Life Center—she positioned the event as a community-rooted Halloween celebration.
+Programming included live performances by local musicians, free professional portraits for families in costume, and resource tables offering information on affordable housing and voter education.
+VPM’s marketing strategy focused on hyperlocal outreach and community visibility, leveraging social media promotion via featured performers and vendors, cross-promotion with JCEDC, and newsletter activation through the Jersey City Office of Cultural Affairs.
+This grassroots, integrated approach drove strong attendance while reinforcing accessibility and community alignment.

 Fundraising & Budgeting